ai-ku/TrMor2018/README.md

-`trmor2018.train` is verified to have 97%+ accuracy using `handtagged/trmor2018.gold`, a subset that was manually annotated by two annotators with differences adjudicated by a third. **Please do not copy any data between trmor2018.train and trmor2018.gold in future versions**, otherwise we lose our ability to measure accuracy using an independently tagged reference.
+`trmor2018.train` is verified to have 97%+ accuracy using `handtagged/trmor2018.gold`, a subset that was manually annotated by two annotators with differences adjudicated by a third. **Please do not copy any data between trmor2018.train and trmor2018.gold in future versions and do not use trmor2018.gold for training or testing models**, otherwise we lose our ability to measure accuracy using an independently tagged reference.

 The analyses were produced by a newer version of Kemal Oflazer's finite state transducers circa 2018 for Turkish morphological analysis, and [xfst](http://www.fsmbook.com) the Xerox